at home: Artists in Conversation

 About Horace D. Ballard

-Ballard is the Theodore E. Stebbins Jr. Associate Curator of American Art at the Harvard Art Museums, Cambridge.
+Ballard received an MAR from the Yale Divinity School in 2010 and is the Theodore E. Stebbins Jr. Associate Curator of American Art at the Harvard Art Museums, Cambridge.
 Prior to this role, he was curator of American art at the Williams College Museum of Art, Massachusetts, where he organized exhibitions of contemporary art and artists, including Sam Gilliam in Dialogue (2018); possible selves: queer foto vernaculars (2019); Landmarks (2020); and Mary Ann Unger: To Shape a Moon from Bone (2022).
 His research interests include gender and race in eighteenth-, nineteenth-, and twentieth-century American portraiture; men's fashion; and the visual and material cultures of religion in the Americas.
 Ballard received his PhD in American visual culture from Brown University, his MAR from the Yale Divinity School and Yale Institute of Sacred Music, and his BA from the University of Virginia.
 He has held positions in the curatorial, education, and interpretation departments of the Birmingham Museum of Art in Alabama; Monticello, the home of Thomas Jefferson in Virginia; the Rhode Island School of Design Art Museum; and the Yale University Art Gallery.

 About Adrienne Edwards